mouhamaadibrahim/Analytics-Research-Projects/README.md

 # Research-Analytics-Portfolio by Mouhamad Ibrahim, PhD

 Welcome to my research-driven analytics portfolio!
 This repository showcases a collection of research projects focused on data analysis, sensor optimization, and bioimpedance modeling conducted during my PhD and post-doc work.
 Notably, one of my research publications, ["Geometric parameters optimization of planar interdigitated electrodes for bioimpedance spectroscopy"](https://dimensions.altmetric.com/details/81105616#score), was ranked in the top 25% by Altmetric, reflecting the significant impact and reach of my work in the field.

+**Industry Adoption and Impact**
+Through data-driven analysis, the optimal ratio was determined to be 0.66, resulting in significant improvements in sensor performance.
+The model was validated through simulations and experiments, leading to industry adoption and patenting by 4 industry leaders.
+Details of this adoption can be found in the ["Proof of Impact"](link_to_be_added_later) repository, which will highlight the real-world impact of these contributions.

+---

 ## Table of Contents
 1. [PhD Research: Bioimpedance Modeling and Sensor Optimization](#phd-research-bioimpedance-modeling-and-sensor-optimization)